-Accounting Assistant $\nabla$ Human Resources Management $\nabla$ Medical Coding & Insurance Billing $\nabla$ Practical Nursing $\nabla$ (has some required training dates on campus each term) Please refer to the program requirements for these
+Accounting Assistant ∇ Human Resources Management ∇ Medical Coding & Insurance Billing ∇ Practical Nursing ∇ (has some required training dates on campus each term)

+Please refer to the program requirements for these academic programs listed alphabetically in this catalog.

 Students can also take individual online courses for professional development, to transfer to another institution, to apply toward another MSU Billings degree program, or to supplement on-campus course schedules with an online learning experience.
 Students are encouraged to work with an advisor when pursuing any of these degree programs to ensure that courses selected will successfully meet all degree requirements and also fulfill the student's academic interests and goals.
 For academic advising and course selection assistance, please contact the MSU Billings Online University Advisor at inquiry@msubonline.org.